argriffing/hmmus/README.rst

-About Hmmus
+About hmmus
 ===========

+Hmmus has some
-This project has some HMM algorithms implemented in C with Python bindings, and it is meant to be useful under the following conditions:
+C implementations of HMM algorithms with Python bindings, and it is meant to be useful under the following conditions:

 * The sequence of observations to be analyzed is so long